How Green Was My Valley (film): Plot

 Huw begins school at a nearby village.
 Abused by other boys, he is taught to fight by boxer Dai Bando and his crony, Cyfartha.
-After a beating by the cruel teacher Mr. Jonas, Dai Bando avenges Huw with an impromptu boxing display on Mr. Jonas to the delight of his pupils.
+After Huw suffers a beating by the cruel teacher Mr. Jonas, Dai Bando avenges Huw with an impromptu boxing display on Mr. Jonas, to the delight of his pupils.

-Bronwen learns Ivor has been killed in a mine accident.
-The shock causes her to go into labor and she gives birth to a son.
-Later, two of Morgan's sons are dismissed in favor of less experienced, cheaper laborers.
+When a pregnant Bronwyn learns Ivor has been killed in a mine accident, the shock causes her to go into premature labour and she gives birth to a son.
+Later, two of Morgan's sons are dismissed in favour of less experienced, lower paid labourers.
 With no job prospects, they leave to seek their fortunes abroad.
-Huw is awarded a scholarship to university, but to his father's dismay he refuses it to work in the mines.
-He relocates with Bronwen, to help provide for her and her child.
+Huw is awarded a scholarship to university, but, to his father's dismay, he refuses it to work in the mines.
+He relocates with Bronwyn, to help provide for her and her child.

 When Angharad returns without her husband, vicious gossip of an impending divorce spreads through the town.
 It is eventually announced there will be a meeting of the Deacons – the governing council of the local Calvinistic Methodist chapel – to discuss, denounce and excommunicate Angharad.
 This prospect enrages Mr. Gruffydd, for he knows she has done nothing other than return home from Cape Town without her husband.
-After condemning the Deacons' small-mindedness, he storms out before the meeting intent on leaving the town.
+After condemning the Deacons' small-mindedness, he storms out before the meeting, intent on leaving town.

-That evening, the alarm whistle sounds, signaling another mine disaster.
+That evening, the alarm whistle sounds, signalling another mine disaster.
 Several men are injured, and Gwilym and others are trapped in a cave-in.
 Mr Gruffydd catches sight of Angharad, who has rushed to the mine for word of her father.
 As she looks pleadingly at him, he calls, "Who is for Gwilym Morgan and the others?"
 Young Huw, Mr. Gruffydd, and Dai Bando descend with other volunteers to rescue the remaining miners.
 Gwilym and his son are briefly re-united before he succumbs to his injuries.

-Above, in the cold of light dawn, the women of the family – Angharad, Bronwen and Beth Morgan – have stood vigil all night; the sound of the pulley announces the lift is returning from the depths of the mine.
-Huw is cradling his father's body, his coal-blackened face devoid of youthful innocence.
+Above, in the cold of light dawn, the women of the family – Angharad, Bronwyn and Beth Morgan – have stood vigil all night; the sound of the pulley announces the lift is returning from the depths of the mine.
+Huw, with his coal-blackened face, is cradling his father's body.